PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Every report that loads in the Power BI Service is initialized with a specific language and a specific locale.
-The default behavior of the Power BI Service it to load each report using the language and regional locale specified by the user’s browser settings.
+The default behavior of the Power BI Service is to load each report using the language and regional locale specified by the user’s browser settings.
 However, those settings can be overridden by adding the **language** query string parameter to the end of the report URL.
 If you’re developing with Power BI embedding,